seqan/seqan/manual/source/Tutorial/Iterators.rst

 In this section you will learn how to iterate over a container using the basic functionality of iterators.

 An iterator always points to one value of the container.
-The function :dox:`RandomAccessContainerConcept#value value`, which is equivalent to the ``operator*``, can be used to access this value by reference.
+The function :dox:`RandomAccessContainerConcept#value`, which is equivalent to the ``operator*``, can be used to access this value by reference.
-In contrast :dox:`RandomAccessContainerConcept#getValue getValue` return a copy of the value.
+In contrast :dox:`RandomAccessContainerConcept#getValue` return a copy of the value.
-Functions like :dox:`InputIteratorConcept#goNext goNext` or :dox:`BidirectionalIteratorConcept#goPrevious goPrevious`, which are equivalent to ``operator++`` and ``operator--`` respectively, can be used to move the iterator to other values within the container.
+Functions like :dox:`InputIteratorConcept#goNext` or :dox:`BidirectionalIteratorConcept#goPrevious`, which are equivalent to ``operator++`` and ``operator--`` respectively, can be used to move the iterator to other values within the container.

-The functions :dox:`ContainerConcept#begin begin` and :dox:`ContainerConcept#end end`, applied to a container, return iterators to the begin and to the end of the container.
+The functions :dox:`ContainerConcept#begin` and :dox:`ContainerConcept#end`, applied to a container, return iterators to the begin and to the end of the container.
-Note that similar to C++ standard library iterators, the iterator returned by :dox:`ContainerConcept#end end` does not point to the last value of the container but to the position behind the last one.
+Note that similar to C++ standard library iterators, the iterator returned by :dox:`ContainerConcept#end` does not point to the last value of the container but to the position behind the last one.
 If the container is empty then ``end() == begin()``.

 The following code prints out a sequence and demonstrates how to iterate over a string.